A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/monospaced_justified.md

     </tbody>
 </table>

-Note: the ratios here match to $\epsilon \le 0.1\%$, but it's notable that some fonts are much closer to exact integer ratios.
+Note: the ratios here match to $\epsilon \le 0.1\%$, but it's notable that some fonts are much closer to exact integer ratios than others.
 In most situations, the small difference at the subpixel level will still result in the right ends of the lines aligning to the nearest pixel.

 Most of these fonts preserve whitespace width ratios *between* these whitespace characters rather similarly (e.g. `THREE-PER-EM SPACE` is almost exactly $\frac{1}{3}$ of the `EM SPACE`).
 However, they don't all share the same ratio to the width of the uniform width characters and differ in a handful of other cases.

 ## Solving

-To see how we can find the appropriate combination of whitespace characters for a given line of text, let's work through an example using the most common ratios from the table above:
+To see how we can find the appropriate combination of whitespace characters to justify a given line of text, let's work through an example using the most common ratios from the table above:

 <table>
     <tr>